Agent215/AbrahamSchultz_3207Labs/lab3/README.md

 [Click to download Unit Testing doc](https://github.com/Agent215/AbrahamSchultz_3207Labs/raw/master/lab3/netSpellTesting.pdf)

 - option 1
-I also built a client program that can be run to test. type : ./client [hostname] [port number] [number of clinets to make]
+I built a client program that can be run to test.

+type : ./client [hostname] [port number] [number of clinets to make]

 - option 2